Streamfair/streamfair_session_svc/README.md

-# Streamfair Identity Provider Service
+# Streamfair Session Service

-Streamfair (STC) Backend microservice: This service will validate user credentials and issue tokens upon successful authentication
+Streamfair (STC) Backend microservice: This service will create and revoke user sessions

 #### Backend in progress!
 Currently working on: Providing API